-Detailed Joint Custody Agreement – Practical Sample Template
+Detailed Joint Child Custody Agreement – Practical Sample Template for California

-If our child custody and visitation agreement template does not help you reach a joint custody stipulation with your co-parent for the benefit of your child, the next step is seeking the help of a skilled family law attorney for help determining what is in your child’s best interests under California law.
+If our child custody agreement template does not help you reach a joint custody stipulation with your co-parent for the benefit of your child, the next step is seeking the help of a skilled child custody attorney for help determining what is in your child’s best interests under California law.

-Free Sample Stipulation – Child Custody Agreement Example:
+Free Sample Stipulation – Child Custody Agreement Example [California]:

 THE PARTIES OF THE ABOVE-ENTITLED MATTER ENTER INTO THE FOLLOWING STIPULATION AND ORDER RE CHILD CUSTODY AND VISITATION: